donchony/yc_portfolio/README.md

-# Don Chony's Portfolio 🚀
+# Don Cho's Portfolio 🚀

 Welcome to my portfolio project!
 This website showcases my works, creativity, and expertise as a creative technologist and designer.